TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Proposed Approach

-According to the top-$K$ largest normalized scaling factors, we can screen out the top-$K$ dominant patches that the model "cares about" the most.
-To relieve the ViTs from overfitting to these dominant patches, a natural idea is to let the model ``see'' more diverse patches.
-Motivated by the structural information preserving property of the Fourier phase spectrum \cite{oppenheim1981importance,piotrowski1982demonstration,yang2020fda,oppenheim1979phase,xu2021fourier}, we propose to perturb the amplitude spectrum information of their dominant patches using a linear mix mechanism and keep their phase spectrum information unchanged.
+According to the top-$K_{0}$ largest normalized scaling factors, we can select the top-$K_{0}$ dominant patches that the model ``cares about" the most.
+To relieve ViTs from overfitting to these dominant patches, a natural idea is to let the model ``see'' more diverse patches.

+Motivated by the structural information preservation property of the Fourier phase spectrum~\cite{piotrowski1982demonstration,yang2020fda}, we propose to perturb the amplitude spectrum information of their dominant patches using a linear mix mechanism and keep their phase spectrum information unchanged.